pokt-network/poktroll/docusaurus/docs/develop/developer_guide/recovery_from_chain_halt.md

 ## Chain Halt Recovery <!-- omit in toc -->

 This document describes how to recover from a chain halt.
-It assumes the cause of the chain halt has been identified, the new release has been created, and verified function correctly.
+It assumes that the cause of the chain halt has been identified, and that the new release has been created and verified function correctly.

 :::tip